feneel/wand-kb/README.md

-Here’s a clean, copy-paste **README.md** that matches the app we built, uses **npm** (not pnpm), and stays concise.
-I added a short demo script and a copyright footer.

----

 # Wand KB — AI Knowledge Base (TXT)

 A small RAG app: upload **.txt** files, ask questions, get **LLM answers with citations**, plus a **completeness** signal and **enrichment suggestions**.